pokethan/bookreports/how-to-win-friends.md

 5. Let the other person save face.
 6. Praise the slightest improvement and praise every enviorment.
 Be "hearty in your praise".
 7. Give the other person a fine reputation to live up to.
 8. Use encouragement.Make fault easy to correct.
-9.Make the other person happy about doing the thing you suggest.
+9. Make the other person happy about doing the thing you suggest.

  If someone reads the principles then i hope you can apply these in your life!